 BACKGROUND

-Artificial intelligence, such as convolutional neural networks (CNNs) have been used in the interpretation of images and the diagnosis of hepatocellular cancer (HCC) and liver masses.
+Artificial intelligence, such as convolutional neural networks (CNNs), has been used in the interpretation of images and the diagnosis of hepatocellular cancer (HCC) and liver masses.
 CNN, a machine-learning algorithm similar to deep learning, has demonstrated its capability to recognise specific features that can detect pathological lesions.

 AIM

-To assess the use of CNNs in examining HCC and liver masses images in the diagnosis of cancer, and evaluating the accuracy level of the CNNs and their performance.
+To assess the use of CNNs in examining HCC and liver masses images in the diagnosis of cancer and evaluating the accuracy level of CNNs and their performance.

 METHODS

-The following databases PubMed, EMBASE, and the Web of Science and research books were systematically searched using related keywords.
-Studies analysing pathological anatomy, cellular, and radiological images on HCC or liver masses using the CNNs were identified according to the study protocol to detect cancer, differentiating cancer from other lesions, or staging the lesion.
+The databases PubMed, EMBASE, and the Web of Science and research books were systematically searched using related keywords.
+Studies analysing pathological anatomy, cellular, and radiological images on HCC or liver masses using CNNs were identified according to the study protocol to detect cancer, differentiating cancer from other lesions, or staging the lesion.
 The data were extracted as per a predefined extraction.
 The accuracy level and performance of the CNNs in detecting cancer or early stages of cancer were analysed.
 The primary outcomes of the study were analysing the type of cancer or liver mass and identifying the type of images that showed optimum accuracy in cancer detection.

 RESULTS